mcreng/SmartCarSWTutorial18/2_intermediate.md

 ##### Pointer Basics

 Pointer is a variable type which can store a memory address.
 Pointer will be useful when we need to deal with variables across function scope.
 Let us call the variable that "the pointer is pointing to" "pointee".
 To get the address of a variable, we use `&`.
-To get the value of pointee, we add a `*` before the pointer.
+To get the value of pointee, namely dereferencing, we add a `*` before the pointer.
 For example:

 ```C++
 //declare a integer x, assume its address is 0x123456